Structure of 2D Topological Stabilizer Codes: Approach and results

 Thus, the crucial point is the existence, for any given constraint $R$ with support in regions $B$ and $C$, of a constraint $R_0$ with the same support as $R$ in $B_0$ but no support in other regions $B$.
 To guarantee it, we take the size of the regions $A$ as large as needed, so that near $B_0$ any such $R$ has support only in a long and narrow band.
 Then, up to translations, the elements in $R$ must repeat along the band at certain stretches of a length larger than the size of the generators.
 At each side of the band we pick two such repeated stretches, marked with stripes in \fref{regions}(b), and form a new constraint $R_{\infty}$ that extendes to infinity by repeating the set of constraints in between the repeated stretches up to translations.
 This is depicted in \fref{regions}(c), where the places where the repeated stretches overlap are marked with stripes and the support of $R_{\infty}$ is darkened.
 We can then consider a subset of $R_{\infty}$, containing only the elements on the darkened region in \fref{regions}(d), which produces a set of generators $S$ with product $p_1p_2\in\pauli$, where $p_i$ have each support in one of the two regions marked with stripes.
+The all-important property of these two regions is that they are sufficiently far away from region $A$.
 Since $p_1p_2\in\cen\PB\pauli$ and $\PB$ has local generators, it follows that $p_1,p_2\in\cen\PB\pauli$ since the supports of $p_1$ and $p_2$ are sufficiently far appart.
 There exist sets of generators $S_i$ of $\PA$, $i=1,2$, with supports in a small neighborhood of the support of $p_i$ and such that their product is proportional to $p_i$.
-Then to obtain $R_0$ it is enough to combine $S$, $S_1$ and $S_2$ in a suitable way ---namely, through symmetric difference---.
+Then to obtain $R_0$ it is enough to take the symmetric difference of $S$, $S_1$ and $S_2$.